 - 4 cups granulated white sugar

-- 1 quart about, see exact measurement below fresh strawberries
+- 1 quart fresh strawberries - see exact measurement below

 - 3 ounces liquid fruit pectin I use one pouch. of Certo which is readily available at most larger supermarkets.
 One pouch is 3 ounces or 88ml.